Press "Enter" to skip to content

 Option SAP Integration Advisor

-- To create the iFlows you can use the package provided by SAP.
-This also saves time and has a good guide for the settings after the inject process.
+• To create the iFlows you can use the package provided by SAP.
+This also saves time and has a good guide for the settings after the inject process, however we recommend using TPM to execute the mappings if possible.

-- The disadvantage is that no further changes can be made to the created mappings, because the automatically created MAGs (in XSLT) are not so easy to understand.
+• The disadvantage is that no further changes can be made to the created mappings, because the automatically created MAGs (in XSLT) are not so easy to maintain.

-- The advantage is that the user has a clear UI for all his trading partners and transactions.
+• The advantage is that the user has a clear management UI for all his trading partners and transactions.

-- This tool is also only suitable for standard EDI scenarios.
-The possibilities for customization in the individual steps is not available.
+• This tool is very suitable for standard EDI scenarios and meanwhile offers plenty possibilities for customization in the individual steps through call-outs (via ProcessDirect).

-- The communication channels in SAP TPM are very limited (AS2, IDoc and SOAP).
+• The communication channels in SAP TPM are still limited (AS2, IDoc and SOAP), but using ProcessDirect you can connect to any other adapter.

-- Another disadvantage is the necessary use of SAP IA in SAP TPM.
-This means that it is not possible to use your own mappings.
+• The possible disadvantage of the necessary usage of SAP IA in SAP TPM is not valid anymore.
+You can use your own mappings.

 Option implementation from scratch (SAP Cloud Integration)

-For individual B2B scenarios, individual integration flows must be created.
-Which is very time consuming but gives the integration expert more room to operate.
-Also, for special B2B scenarios you should have some experience – and patience.
+For selected B2B scenarios, individual integration flows must be created.
+Which is time consuming but gives the integration expert more flexibility to operate.